Venom893/GGNMOS-ESD-Protection-Cadence/README.md

 > Every chip needs ESD protection, or it doesn't survive its first handshake with reality.

-A **Gate-Grounded NMOS (GGNMOS)** primary ESD clamp — designed, simulated, characterized, and debugged from a blank schematic in Cadence Virtuoso, including a real PDK toolchain bug found and fixed, and a PDK modeling limitation identified through direct experiment.
+A **Gate-Grounded NMOS (GGNMOS)** primary ESD clamp — designed, simulated, characterized, and debugged from a blank schematic in Cadence Virtuoso.
+Along the way: a real PDK bug found and fixed, a PDK modeling limitation exposed by experiment, and a behavioral macro-model built to recover the physics the compact model leaves out.

 ---